- Our Work

 Berkeley Forge & Tool Agrees to Reduce Pollution of the Bay

 In August 2012, Berkeley Forge & Tool, Inc., a manufacturer of machine parts for heavy mining equipment, agreed to reduce its rainy-season pollution of San Francisco Bay.
-The agreement came after Baykeeper notified Berkeley Forge that its storm water runoff, which flows into storm drains that lead directly to the Bay, contained levels of aluminum, copper, iron, zinc, and other pollutants in excess of legal limits.
+The agreement came after Baykeeper notified Berkeley Forge that its storm water runoff, which flows into storm drains that lead directly to the Bay, contained high levels of aluminum, copper, iron, zinc, and other pollutants.

 Berkeley Forge agreed to make several upgrades to reduce pollution, including installation of carbon filters in downspouts that drain water from the buildings’ rooftops.
 The company is also providing funds for local nonprofits working to restore the San Francisco Bay Watershed.
 Read more about Baykeeper’s successful settlement with Berkeley Forge.